paulramisch/bundestag_speech_tagger/README.md

 > (Georg Pfannenstein [SPD]:

-The last two are examples of interjections in speeches, which look similar to speech, but use different brackets and have a round bracket at the beginning, although it may be on a different line.
+The last two are examples of interjections in speeches, which look similar to a speech, but use different brackets and have a round bracket at the beginning, although the bracket may be on a different line.

 During the iterative development process of the BiLSTM models, by manually checking the error list of the models, I realised that there were four missing speeches in the test data.
 These were annotated and became the basis for further training of LSTM models 16 to 26, all LSTM FastText and BERT models.